-Freshteam is powerful HRMS software for growing businesses.
+Freshteam is a powerful HRMS software for growing businesses which helps them create an organizational charts.
 It covers everything in between when your HR first contacts a candidate to when an employee decides to quit and pursue a different venture - applicant tracking, candidate management, interview scheduling, offer management, new hire onboarding, organizational charts and employee database, and paid time off management.
 For a complete list of our plans and features head to our pricing page.

 Sorry, our deep-dive didn’t help.
 Please try a different search term.